troperville

 • Princess Bubblegum and Lady Rainicorn show how much of an Adventure Duo they can be in "Lady & Peebles".

-• The Ice King, Tree Trunks, Lemongrab, NEPTR and Shelby (the worm that lives in Jake's viola) get one in "Mystery Dungeon".
+• The Ice King, Tree Trunks, Lemongrab, NEPTR and Shelby (the worm that lives in Jake's viola) note get one in "Mystery Dungeon".

-• Dead Hand Shot: The title card for "The Jiggler".
+• Dead-Hand Shot: The title card for "The Jiggler".
 Of course, it has nothing to do with the episode.

 • Deadly Prank: Played with in "Heat Signature"; Marceline's ghost friends actually wanted Finn and Jake to die.
 They and Marceline had tricked Finn and Jake into thinking they were vampires, whose powers include flight.
 The extended prank culminated in the ghosts teaching them how to fly by knocking them off a tower (Marceline, drawing the line at actual harm, catches them).
 The ghosts did it because it would have been funny.

-• Death By Gluttony: Clarence
+• Death by Gluttony: Clarence in "Ghost Princess."

 • Declaration of Protection: